apachols/pympdrome/README.md

 ###### mpd driver for radio hypnodrome

+pympdrome uses the MPD headless music player to simulate gapless playback and station switching between any number of locally stored mp3 playlists.

+For example, say you have a 'Slow Jams' playlist, and a 'Hard Rock' playlist.
+If the Hard Rock playlist is in the middle of a KYUSS song (e.g. at 3:40), and you switch to the Slow Jams playlist, you'll start in the middle of whatever song is playing (e.g. Alicia Keys).
+Switch back to Hard Rock after 5 seconds, and you'll be right where you left off - at 3:45!

+###### software you will need to install:

 MPD:  Music Player Daemon, a headless music player for *nix / osx / etc

 MPC: 'A minimalist command line interface to MPD.'

 ffmpeg:  '...record, convert and stream audio and video.'

+Python 2.7 is required to run the radio launcher.

 ## Installation instructions for OS X